 Roy Murray has lived in the area since 1993 and loves the variety, ethnic diversity and huge potential of Weston.
 It contains a heritage community built for walking with a storefront retail area full of possibilities, a farmers market, transportation links that whisk people downtown in under 15 minutes and a string of parks along the beautiful Humber River that are second to none.
 His articles follow themes that basically call attention to and invite dialogue on the following:

-Lack of support from residents:
+The need for support from residents:

-An imperilled historical legacy:
+An endangered historical legacy:

 A failure of politics: